 Children need time to learn and practice creative thinking skills, just like they learn and practice other academic skills.
 Time spent building creativity is time well spent.

-Studies have shown that when learning activities include opportunities for kids to generate creative ideas, analyze the effectiveness of their ideas, and communicate their creative ideas in a way that makes sense to others, they outperform learners who were taught using traditional, mostly analytic approaches.
+Studies have shown that students benefit from learning activities that include opportunities to generate creative ideas, analyze the effectiveness of their ideas, and communicate their creative ideas in a way that makes sense to others.

 As we educate our kids with their future in mind, we know they need to confidently read, write, communicate, think mathematically, use technology, and understand history, geography and scientific ideas.
 Our modern world also needs people who can think creatively to generate solutions to big problems.